-From the remaining 7582 texts which had not been involved in the training, validation and testing of the system in the study by Christensen et al. (Submitted manuscript), another 200 were extracted for the present study.
-Using the SVM classifier, the texts were scored as to how likely they were to contain an idea.
-A histogram of the resulting posterior probabilities is shown in Figure 1.
-These 200 texts were then used in the present study as the idea and non-idea texts to be classified and rated by two brewing professionals.
+From the remaining 7582 texts (10582 - 3000 = 7582) which had not been involved in the training, validation and testing of the system, 200 texts were extracted for the present study by using the linear support vector machine classifier: 100 which the classifier had labelled as idea texts and 100 which the classifier had labelled as non-idea texts.
+A histogram of the posterior probability scores underlying these classifications is shown in Figure 1.
+These 200 texts were used in the present study as the idea and non-idea texts to be classified and rated by two brewing professionals.